ksarkies/XBee-Acquisition/Kicad-Main/README.md

 6. MISO microcontroller programming pin.
 7. Tx from microcontroller to XBee Rx (monitor this only unless XBee is removed).
 8. Rx to microcontroller from XBee Tx (monitor this only unless XBee is removed).
+9. Association Signal from XBee.
+Blinks at 2Hz when connected to the network.
-9. On/Sleep (high if XBee is awake, low if asleep).
+10. On/Sleep (high if XBee is awake, low if asleep).
+11. Commissioning input to XBee, requiring a pushbutton to ground.
-10. Ground.
+12. Ground.

 The microcontroller has the following I/O pin allocations: